 Which has better family features?

-1Password — Guest Accounts, better Family Organizer, Watchtower for everyone.
+1Password is better for families because it has Guest Accounts, a better Family Organizer, and Watchtower for everyone.
 LastPass Families is cheaper ($4 vs $4.99) but less feature-rich.

 Related: